-- Data – Facebook is great at collecting and making available data.
+- Data – Facebook is great at collecting and making data available.
 This is invaluable for marketers (and small business owners).
-FB has a view count, embedding options, and video for website conversions
+Facebook includes a view count, embedding options, and video for website conversions

-- If you are into video advertising: you can micro target your audience like no ones business, and again you get a great data set
+- If you are into video advertising: you can micro target your audience and again, you’ll get a great data set

-Like YouTube, Facebook allow for long videos and big files.
+Like YouTube, Facebook allows for long videos and big files.
 Videos you produce for your website, should definitely have a place on your YouTube channel and Facebook page.

 Video on Twitter is a different animal altogether.
 As with it’s 140-character text limit, there’s a limit to video length at 30 seconds.
-You would want to produce video for Twitter, or make shorter version from web videos.
+You will want to produce your videos specifically for Twitter, or make shorter versions from existing web videos.

 Instagram will post your video in a square format – argh.
 If this is your medium of choice, keep that in mind when framing your shots.
 Sometimes it helps to take some colored paper tape and tape the ‘monitor’ (i.e. your phone’s screen) so you can see what’s “in” and what’s “out”.
 Here some useful insights on what can be done with Instagram for your business.

 Snapchat being a private media platform means it will most likely not figure into your video marketing strategy.
 Here a link for a tutorial on Snapchat.
 I’m currently ‘enrolled’ with my 15-year old nephew in an informal Snapchat tutorial and the unintended chats I’m sending him are – judging from the emoji responses – very amusing.
 I’m sure he and his colleagues (I’m not allowed to call them friends) are having a good laugh on my account and I’m happy to oblige.
 There’s just nothing intuitive about that app… sigh.